 Welcome back to the final instalment of this year’s One Item Project Challenge.
-In case you missed it last week, five of my blogger friends and I each created something with fabric, and the week before that was twigs.
+In case you missed last week, some of my blogger friends and I each created something with fabric, and the week before that was twigs.

 This time, the item we all had to create something with was wallpaper.